sfarrens/pyralid-template/README.md

 ```

 ## Deployment

+### Make a release

+Before deploying your code you should make a *release*.

+1. Click the button on the right of your GitHub repo that says `Create a new release`.

+2. Specify a *Tag version* (*e.g.* `v0.0.1`).

+   This should be identical to the version specified in `setup.py`.

+3. Provide a *Release title* (*e.g.* `First Release`).

+4. Describe what is included in your release.

+   It is good practice to specify things that have changed from previous releases.

+### Deploy package on PyPi

 In order to upload your package to [PyPi](https://pypi.org/) (which allow users to install your package with `pip`), you should follow these steps: